reliv/white-rat/README.md

 ## Whitelist Rules

 Whitelist rule sets are designed to closely mirror the structure of the data they are applied to.
 A rule set takes the form of an array that is a mix of associative and indexed values, although the order of indexed values is irrelevant.
 When a value is indexed, it must be a string.
 When it is associative, it must be either an array or a boolean.
-Each string, whether it is a key or a value, correlates with a key in the block config.
+Each string, whether it is a key or a value, correlates with a key in the data.

-If a string appears as an indexed value, the correlating key in the block config, including all fields below it, are whitelisted.
+If a string appears as an indexed value, the correlating key in the data, including all fields below it, are whitelisted.

-If a string appears as a key, and the value is a boolean, it indicates whether the associated config is whitelisted or not.
+If a string appears as a key, and the value is a boolean, it indicates whether the associated data is whitelisted or not.

-If a string appears as a key, and the value is an array, this indicates a more specific whitelist rule for sub-keys of the associated config item.
+If a string appears as a key, and the value is an array, this indicates a more specific whitelist rule for sub-keys of the associated data.
 Whitelisting rules then proceed recursively.

 It is also possible to whitelist indexed arrays.
 To do this, create an array within in array, where the sub-array is the only child of its parent and is an indexed child.
 This looks like a set of double brackets, and we refer to it as the "double-array."